zsoterr/kubernetes-ai-examples/README.md

 ## Projects
 1. **Kubernetes + ChatGPT Integration**
    **Folder:** `project-k8s-kubectl/`
-   **Description:** Example of how to manage your Kubernetes cluster, analyze and respond to K8s events with the ChatGPT API in a Linux terminal (CLI).
+   **Description:** Example of how to manage your Kubernetes cluster, analyze and respond to K8s events with the ChatGPT API with kubectl-ai via a browser interface.
 <img width="1306" height="798" alt="Project-kubectl-ai_ui_v1_Robert_Zsoter" src="https://github.com/user-attachments/assets/fa3a4ee8-eb61-4180-9447-32b23e7f978b" />

 2. (More projects to come...)